jmiddleton/cassandra-fhir-index/README.md

 }
 ```

-If `resources` is not defined, the index will index all the resources found by the HAPI-FHIR library.
+If `resources` is not defined, the index will process any resource found by HAPI-FHIR.

 During initialization the index will validate if the configuration is correct or not.
 In case of errors, the creation of the index will fail and an error message will be displayed.